spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 I'm going to try my hardest to not get too cynical here, so, first up let's get this out there to start with.
-I think technical recruitment is fucked!
+I think technical recruitment is in a very bad state!
 It has been for a long while.

 > Let's call it job hunting/talent finding fatigue, as we as
 > developers have fatigues in other areas, this isn't one of our own
 > making.

-Starting out your job hunt and getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will generate unwanted calls from what at times appear to be desperate recruiters.
+Starting out on a job hunt and getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will generate unwanted calls from what at times appear to be desperate recruiters.

 > Urgent position to fill: Team Lead, 6+ year experience - immediate
-> start £900 a day
+> start £900 a day, 3 month contract.

 Ok, that's a bit harsh! it's the truth, Ruth!
 It all sounds a bit cliché now.